 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1989 (see Appendix C, amendment 195).
+Amended effective November 1, 1989 (see Appendix C, amendment 195); November 1, 1992 (see Appendix C, amendment 450).

-§2L2.2.
-Fraudulently Acquiring Evidence of Citizenship or Documents Authorizing Entry for Own Use

-- (a) Base Offense Level: 6

-- (b) Specific Offense Characteristic

-- (1) If the defendant is an unlawful alien who has been deported (voluntarily or involuntarily) on one or more occasions prior to the instant offense, increase by 2 levels.
+- §2L2.2.
+Fraudulently Acquiring Documents Relating to Naturalization, Citizenship, or Legal Resident Status for Own Use; False Personation or Fraudulent Marriage by Alien to Evade Immigration Law - (a) Base Offense Level: 6 - (b) Specific Offense Characteristic - (1) If the defendant is an unlawful alien who has been deported (voluntarily or involuntarily) on one or more occasions prior to the instant offense, increase by 2 levels.